We have combined our decades' worth of trying to feed our children well into these great ideas for better school snacks!

 - Option C: Unsalted almonds, peanuts, etc.

 - Option D: Vegetable sticks --e.g. carrot or celery.
-Cherry tomatoes in a small plastic container.
+Cherry tomatoes in a small container.

 Drinks (in addition to water)